 Whenever a security-enabled drive is powered on, it requires the correct security key from the controller before it can read or write data.
 So, a security-enabled drive uses two keys: the drive key that encrypts and decrypts the data and the security key that authorizes the encryption and decryption processes.
-The set storageArray securityKey command commits the security key to all of the controllers and security-enabled drive is physically removed from a storage array, its data cannot be read by any other device unless the security key is known.
+The set storageArray securityKey command commits the security key to all of the controllers and securityenabled drives in the storage array.
+The full disk encryption feature ensures that if a security-enabled drive is physically removed from a storage array, its data cannot be read by any other device unless the security key is known.